 Further information on how to sign up to the Quality Tracker pilot.

-The RIBA Client Liaison Group set up a cross-disciplinary Working Group in 2017 to improve the relationship between contractors and architects in response to its seminal 2016 Working With Architects client survey findings.
+The RIBA Client Liaison Group set up a cross-disciplinary working group in 2017 to improve the relationship between contractors and architects in response to its 2016 Working With Architects client survey findings.

-The initiative gained momentum in the wake of recent tragic and high-profile building failures.
+The initiative gained momentum in the wake of the Edinburgh Schools defects scandal and the tragic Grenfell Tower disaster.

-At Ecobuild on 7 March 2018, the RIBA, CIOB and RICS signed a Joint Memorandum of Understanding for working together to establish a chain of custody system for tracking quality in construction projects.
+On 7 March 2018, the RIBA, the CIOB and the RICS signed a Joint Memorandum of Understanding for working together to establish a chain of custody system for tracking quality in construction projects.